isomerpages/nlb-biblioasia/_oct-2021/exhibiting-photography-in-pre-war-singapore.md

 The exhibition was hailed as a “thorough success”, with some 2,000 people visiting the show before it ended on 31 March.
 As a result of the exhibition, the Oversea Chinese Photographic Society was formed in March 1936.
 It was exempted from registration by the colonial state, suggesting a certain degree of closeness that some of its members enjoyed with the British authorities.
 Members included prominent figures associated with Chinese banks in Singapore, such as Chew Hock Leong, Kwa Siew Tee and Teo Teow Peng, who was director of Sze Hai Tong Bank.[^31] Police photographer Liew Choe Hoon (or Liew Chor Hoon), an early initiator and participant of the exhibition, also became a member.[^32]

-#### **Overseas Chinese Photographic Exhibition, 1935**
+#### **Yunnan-Burma Highway Photo Exhibition, 1939–40**

-seas Chinese Photographic Exhibition was held, the Second Sino-Japanese War broke out between China and Japan.
+On 7 July 1937, two years after the Overseas Chinese Photographic Exhibition was held, the Second Sino-Japanese War broke out between China and Japan.
 As a result, Chinese communities in Southeast Asia became even more connected to the fate of the motherland.

 In Singapore, the Singapore China Relief Fund Committee (SCRFC) was set up in August 1937 with prominent businessman and philanthropist Tan Kah Kee as president.
 A year later, in October, Tan helped to establish the Southseas China Relief Fund Union (SCRFU) and became its chairman.
 By January 1939, the SCRFC had formed over 20 sub-committees with more than 200 branches across the island, extending its collection of funds beyond the city centre of Singapore.
 This caused much concern to the colonial authorities as the SCRFC was increasingly functioning “like a political party machinery” at the grassroots level.[^33]